deptofdefense/AndroidTacticalAssaultKit-CIV/atak/README.md

 Code Structure
 ====

-ATAK is comprised of 3 Android projects.
+ATAK is comprised of 2 Android projects.

       ATAKMapEngine
-      MapCoreInterfaces
       ATAK